MicrosoftDocs/visualstudio-docs/docs/sharepoint/debugging-extensions-for-the-sharepoint-tools-in-visual-studio.md

 4. Choose the **Restart Now** button to complete the uninstallation.

 ## Debug SharePoint commands
  If you want to debug a SharePoint command that is part of a SharePoint tools extension, you must attach the debugger to the *vssphost4.exe* process.
 This is the 64-bit host process that executes SharePoint commands.
-For more information about SharePoint commands and *vssphost4.exe*, see [Calling into the SharePoint Object Models](../sharepoint/calling-into-the-sharepoint-object-models.md).
+For more information about SharePoint commands and *vssphost4.exe*, see [Call into the SharePoint object models](../sharepoint/calling-into-the-sharepoint-object-models.md).

 #### To attach the debugger to the vssphost4.exe process